semuconsulting/pyubx2/README.md

 The following examples can be found in the `\examples` folder:

-1. `ubxstreamer.py` illustrates how to implement a threaded serial reader for UBX messages using pyubx2.
+1. `ubxstreamer.py` illustrates how to implement a threaded serial reader for UBX messages using pyubx2.UBXReader.

+1. `ubxfile.py` illustrates how to implement a binary file reader for UBX messages using the pyubx2.UBXReader iterator function.

 1. `ubxconfig.py` illustrates how to implement a simple configuration utility which sets output UBX-NAV message  rates on the  receiver's UART and USB ports (on a non-permanent basis).
 You can see the results using `ubxstreamer.py`.